quantum-compiler/atlas-artifact/README.md

 We run the DRAM offloading experiments on Perlmutter.

-To plot the existing results in Figure 6:
+To plot the existing results in Figures 6 and 7:
 ```shell
 cd perlmutter/offload
 python plot_offload.py